ManifoldRG/.github/profile/README.md

 The best way to get plugged in and contribute to the research and development happening at Manifold is to:
 1. Check out the above project links, which include roadmaps, contribution guides, issues and project status, and more.
 2. Join the conversation over on the [Manifold Discord](https://discord.gg/a8uDbxzEbM), where we do all our coordinated work.
-3. If you want to be actively involved (~10 hrs/ week), consider joining the core team!
-Check out what it means to be a core team member and the associated expectations [here](https://docs.google.com/document/d/e/2PACX-1vQgq32ChlP_e26mRPgfC31lZJCcAHAgbJ_Tn1nfzq8pfysoPAUqAWnel87Qc26h2Q/pub).
+3. If you want to be actively involved (~10 hrs/ week), consider joining the OS Research Team!
+Check out what it means to be a OS Research Team member and the associated expectations [here](https://docs.google.com/document/d/e/2PACX-1vQgq32ChlP_e26mRPgfC31lZJCcAHAgbJ_Tn1nfzq8pfysoPAUqAWnel87Qc26h2Q/pub).

 ## Keep up with our work!
  - [![Twitter](https://img.shields.io/twitter/url/https/twitter.com/ManifoldRG.svg?style=social&label=Follow%20%40ManifoldRG)](https://twitter.com/ManifoldRG)